laraiyeo/laraiyeo.github.io/README.md

 - **(07/31/2025) Added fully functional NFL tracker with complete standings structure (AFC/NFC conferences), live streaming integration, and position-specific player statistics**
 - (08/01/2025) Added gamelog feature for players which lets you check any players log for the current season
 - (08/02/2025) Added clipboard function to game logs that allows you to copy any game log card
-- **(08/09/2025) Major Play-by-Play Enhancement** - Added comprehensive interactive play-by-play systems for MLB, NFL, NBA, and WNBA featuring:
+- **(08/09/2025) Major Play-by-Play Enhancement** - Added comprehensive interactive play-by-play systems for MLB, NFL, NBA, and WNBA
+- **(08/19/2025) Added fully functional Fantasy League to soccer accross all leagues (Except UEFA and CWC)**

 ---